Projection evolution and quantum spacetime

 \section{Concluding remarks}

 The discussion about the structure and the role of time is as long as the history of physics.
 A~collection of papers devoted to different aspects of the physical time from the modern perspective can be found, among others, in \cite{th-2slits-b,muga2}.
 In Ref.~\cite{th-2slits-b} the paper by P.~Busch mentiones three types of time.
-The most popular one is the time considered as a parameter which is measured by an external laboratory clock, uncoupled from the measured system.
+The most popular one is time considered as a parameter which is measured by an external laboratory clock, uncoupled from the measured system.
 This time is called the external time.
 Time can be defined also through the dynamics of the observed quantum systems, in which case we deal with the dynamical (or intrinsic) time.
 Lastly, time can be considered on the same footing as other quantum observables, especially as positions in space.
-This is called by P.~Busch the observable (or event) time and it represents the approach discussed in the present paper in which we discuss the most natural model of quantum spacetime in which time is a quantum observable and it is treated on the same footing as the 3D-space position observables.
+This is called by P.~Busch the observable (or event) time and it represents the approach considered in the present paper in which we discuss the most natural model of quantum spacetime in which time is a quantum observable and it is treated on the same footing as the 3D-space position observables.
 Time considered here is an essential component of the position in spacetime.
 It is also important that it allows to calculate temporal characteristics of a quantum system on the same basis as it can be done for other observables.

 In the experimental practice the external time is usually used.